-A different definition may apply to benefits provided through the medical HMO option, the dental HMO, the dental PPO, or the vision+ benefit option.
+A different definition may apply to benefits provided through the Kaiser HMO or the Cigna dental HMO.

 Healthcare provider

 A healthcare provider is any person who is licensed to practice any of the branches of medicine and surgery by the state in which the person practices, as long as he or she is practicing within the scope of his or her license.